-"We recommend that the level of 32 ng/mL be considered as the minimum level of sufficiency for children and adolescents with IBD.
-We recommend that consideration be given to monitoring vitamin D levels at least yearly, at the end of winter/beginning of spring, especially in populations with dark skin complexion (eg, Hispanics, African Americans).
-It would be reasonable to obtain a 250HD level in children with IBD and active disease, low albumin level (<3 g/dL), and evidence of nutritional compromise."
+"We recommend that the level of 32 ng/mL is considered as the minimum level of sufficiency for children and adolescents with IBD.
+We recommend that consideration be given to monitoring vitamin D levels at least yearly, at the end of the winter-beginning of spring, especially in populations with dark skin complexion (i.e. Hispanics, African-Americans).
+It would be reasonable to obtain a 25OHD level in children with IBD and: active disease, low albumin level (< 3 g/dL), and evidence of nutritional compromise".